 You might have heard of the World’s Most Dangerous Road(tm).
-Also known as the Yungas Road, the road claims some 200–300 lives annually.
+Also known as the Yungas Road, or the Death Road in Bolivia, the road claims some 200–300 lives annually.
 You’d start off from about 4650m above sea level and end at 1200m.
 That’s almost 3.5km of altitude change over the 65km route.
 Well, around 65km — I’ll explain.

-I didn’t go to Bolivia intending to ride the route.
+I didn’t go to Bolivia intending to cycle the Death Road.
 In fact, I didn’t even know it was one of the marketed things to do.
 I brought along a 24″ unicycle and that’s too small a wheel size to travel that kind of distance.

 The advertisements around La Paz convinced me otherwise.
-Most widely promoted was an MTB tour of the Yungas road with full equipment support.
+Most widely promoted was an MTB Death Road tour with full equipment support.
 I inquired at 3 of the main tour agencies and was told the following –

 - If I had my own equipment, I might as well go on my own